Back to All Posts

 4. Don’t Use Tobacco

-Find out more on how smoking and other tobacco products affect your health with these smoke facts from the American Lung Association.
+Find out more on how smoking and other tobacco products affect your health with these tobacco facts from the American Lung Association.

 5. Manage Weight

-Being too heavy or too light can take as many as four years off your life, according to a study in a Lancet journal.
+Being too heavy or too light can take as many as four years off your life, a study suggests.

-Seniors who live longer have healthy BMI’s – a measure of body fat based on height and weight.
+When exploring how to live longer, you’ll likely be encouraged to work toward a healthy BMI – a measure of body fat based on height and weight.
 To determine a healthy weight, there are body mass index (BMI) calculators online.
 However, you may want to consult your physician to determine your ideal weight.

 6. Sleep Well